CeciliaFalfan/SQL-proyect/README.md

 # SQL-proyect
 Practicum Bootcamp/Database Manipulation Project

-10/2023-11/2023
+## Description
 Accessed databases through a remote server, generating specific commands to obtain specific results.

 Visualization application of databases according to SQL

 Worked with tables and their union to obtain the required requests.

+## Autor
+María Cecilia Falfán

+## Installation
+No prior installation is required to run the program, just the establishment of the database connection for SQL.

+## Contact
 www.linkedin.com/in/maría-cecilia-falfán-lugo-25a8112a1